The Most Effective Weight Loss Diet

 We should all make sure to eat at least five servings of vegetables and fruits each day.
 Research suggests that this one change in eating habits could prevent at least 20 percent of all cancers.
 Vegetables and fruits provide vitamins, minerals and phyto-chemicals (natural substances found only in plants) that protect the body's cells from damage by cancer-causing agents.
 They can stop cancer before it even starts.
 A number of phytochemicals may also interfere with cancer cell growth.

 One reason, then, for increasing the proportion of vegetables, fruits, whole grains and beans on your plate is to help reduce risk of cancer and other chronic diseases.
 A second reason is that substituting plant-based foods for foods rich in fat will help you manage your weight.
+Most plant foods contain a lot of fiber and water.
+They fill you up and make you feel satisfied.
+They are also low in calories.
+So when you've stopped eating, you've consumed fewer calories than if you had eaten fatty foods.
 So eating fruits, vegetables, whole grains and beans means a full stomach on fewer calories.
 That makes it an important tool for managing your weight as well as reducing cancer risk.
 That's a happy coincidence, because any plan you adopt to manage your weight should also help reduce risk of chronic disease.
 Getting thin and dying young needn't go hand in hand.

 Looking to lose weight Remember that the New American Plate features more food and fewer calories than a traditional meat-based meal.
 That's why it's possible to feel satisfied eating a meal built around vegetables, fruits, whole grains and beans and still work toward a healthy weight.
 Add some regular physical activity, and you have a safe, effective way to manage your weight for the long term.
 Start reshaping your diet by looking at your plate.
 Is the greater proportion of your meal plant-based (See page 5.)
 Are your portion sizes appropriate to your activity level (See page 12.) seem to maintain a healthy weight.
 There may be many factors at play here, but consider the obvious one first.
 Are your portion sizes too large more vigorous exercise.
 That's the recommendation for reducing cancer risk.
 But any exercise you do is better than none at all.
 In working toward this activity level, you will burn more calories, which will help lower your weight.
 Always check with your doctor...